 In December, 2008, Father Sava was "loaned" to the Greek Orthodox Metropolis of Denver and appointed by His Eminence Metropolitan Isaiah to serve as the presiding Priest of Transfiguration Greek Orthodox Church in Sioux Falls, South Dakota.

-On May 26, 2017, Father Sava was formally received as a member and Priest of the Metropolis of Denver, Greek Orthodox Archdiocese of America and formally assigned to Transfiguration Church.
+On May 26, 2017, Father Sava was incardinated as a member and Priest of the Holy Metropolis of Denver, Greek Orthodox Archdiocese of America and formally assigned as Proistamenos of Transfiguration Church.

 Presvytera Mary assists Father Sava in the parish ministry as a chanter, having retired from her position as Professor of Biology and Dean for Advising at Morningside College.

 Father Sava and Presvytera Mary have been blessed with three grandsons, Levi, Sam, and Miles, who live with their parents, Dr. Hans and Sarah Leida, in Edina, Minnesota.
 Hans, a mathematician, is a principal in an actuarial consulting firm.
-Sarah is an English teacher who is currently at home, managing their household and raising their three sons.
+Sarah is a senior technical writer with a medical equipment company.

 On October 7, 2018, His Eminence Metropolitan Isaiah elevated Father Sava to the offikion (honorary rank) of Protopresbyter during the Hierarchical Liturgy as we celebrated the sixtieth anniversary of the charter of our parish.